phptuts/codingwithnoah/index.md

 ---
 layout: page
 title: Oakland's Free Code School
-excerpt: "Empowering people by teaching them to code."
+excerpt: "Having fun with people by teaching them how to code. :)"
-modified: 2018-04-28
+modified: 2018-09-10
 ---